-Transactions must be made in market conditions and in observance of the principle of equal treatment of shareholders."
+The transactions must be performed in market conditions and with respect for the principle of equal treatment of shareholders."

-In this regard, article 12 a) of the Regulations of the Audit and Compliance Committee refers to the report that the Audit and Compliance Committee must submit with the operations or transactions that could represent a conflict of interests.
+In this regard, article 12 a) of the Regulations of the Audit, Compliance and Related Party Transactions Committee refers to the report that this Committee must submit with the operations or transactions that could represent a conflict of interests.